Skip to Content

 How To Assemble The Tree

-Now, place the 6×6 post inside the container and level the post so that the tree will be balanced.
+Now, place the 6×6 post inside the container and level it so that the tree is balanced.

 Next, place the PVC pipe into the post’s shallow hole and add the shiplap boards to the pipe.
 Start with the longest boards as you add them to the pipe.